Meg Bennett: Personal life and death

 Bennett met her husband Robert Guza Jr. when they were both hired to write for a soap opera.
 They have collaborated ever since, writing for several soap operas.

 In 2003, they bought a Beverly Hills home formerly owned by Boris Karloff, then Gregory Peck, for $2.8 million.

 Bennett died from cancer on April 11, 2024, at the age of 75.
+She was interred at Forest Lawn Memorial Park (Hollywood Hills).